mitchcapper/WIN64LinuxBuild/DEVELOPERS.md

 - helpers_vcpkg.sh - handles installing and removing vcpkg packages, adding them to the proper path/env/includes even installs vcpkg is not installed (we use a local copy separate from the system to avoid polluting the users vcpkg.
 - helpers_ini.sh - INI reader and config merge/templating tool.
 It also handles exporting the final config to a file so it can be consumed by other things (ie our visual studio sln generator).

+# Custom build steps / blocks
+In an effort to create cleaner build scripts some code was moved more behind the scenes in non obvious ways.
+For example many steps will start the block with: `if [[ -z $SKIP_STEP || $SKIP_STEP == "STEPNAME" ]]; then` this means if no step is specified or if it is the step to resume at go into the block.
+Easy enough.
+What needs to happen inside that block is `SKIP_STEP=""` otherwise it won't proceed to the next step properly on resumes.
+The built in steps this happens automatically on, generally the first function they call has a `SKIP_STEP=""` line.
+The other item, purely for error messages, is "CUR_STEP".
+If yo want to set this on entering a step to the step name and then set it back to empty at the end if there is an error it will say "you may be able to resume by passing step X to the build script.
+This is not required though, purely a user help thing.

 # debugging build failures